An Introduction to Geometric Topology: Geodesic currents

 \subsection{Boxes}

-We now investigate to some natural 2-dimensional subsets of $\calG$.
-Let $a,b,c,d \in \partial \matH^2$ be four distinct counterclockwise-ordered points as in Fig.~\ref{pencil-box:fig}-(right): these determine two disjoint arcs $[a,b], [c,d] \subset \partial \matH^2$ and hence a compact set $B=[a,b] \times [c,d] \subset \calG$ consisting of all lines with endpoints in $[a,b]$ and $[c,d]$, see Fig.~\ref{pencil-box:fig}-(right).
+We now investigate some natural 2-dimensional subsets of $\calG$.
+Let $a,b,c,d \in \partial \matH^2$ be four distinct counterclockwise-ordered points as in Figure \ref{pencil-box:fig}-(right): these determine two disjoint arcs $[a,b], [c,d] \subset \partial \matH^2$ and hence a compact set $B=[a,b] \times [c,d] \subset \calG$ consisting of all lines with endpoints in $[a,b]$ and $[c,d]$, see Figure \ref{pencil-box:fig}-(right).
 We call this compact set $B$ a \emph{box}.
-The boundary $\partial B$ of a box $B$ has four sides: the four pencils of lines in $B$ with one endpoint in $a,b,c$, or $d$.
-We say that $B$ is \emph{generic} if no line $l\in\partial B$ projects to a closed geodesic, \emph{i.e.}~no $l\in\partial B$ is the axis of some hyperbolic translation in $\Gamma$.
-This is indeed a generic condition: if neither of $a,b,c,d$ is the endpoint of some axis, then $B$ is generic, and recall that there are only countably many axis overall.
+The topological boundary $\partial B$ of a box $B$ has four sides: the four pencils of lines in $B$ with one endpoint in $a,b,c$, or $d$.
+We say that the box $B$ is \emph{generic} if no line $l\in\partial B$ projects to a closed geodesic, \emph{i.e.}~no $l\in\partial B$ is the axis of some hyperbolic transformation in $\Gamma$.
+This is indeed a generic condition: if neither of $a,b,c,d$ is the endpoint of some axis, then $B$ is certainly generic, and recall that there are only countably many axis overall.

 We equip the currents space $\calC$ with the weak-* topology introduced in Section \ref{topology:measure:subsection}.
 We now prove that a converging sequence of currents behave well on generic boxes.

 \begin{prop} If $\mu_i \rightharpoonup \mu$ is a converging sequence of geodesic currents and $B$ is a generic box, then $\mu_i(B) \to \mu(B)$. \end{prop} \begin{proof} By Proposition \ref{delta:zero:prop} it suffices to prove that $\mu(\partial B) = 0$, and this follows from Proposition \ref{pencils:prop}. \end{proof}